DrCopyPaste/RoutinR/Readme.md

 # Features ToDo
 - huge delay when adding to dictionaryeditor?!? (can provoke showing by leaving and reentering view?)

-- job picker is not preselected when leaving and reentering view (shouw we delete pending values on leave?)
+- job picker is not preselected when leaving and reentering view (should we delete pending values on leave? yeah KISS!!)

 - external apis can be linked by creating api export profiles containing post url, api user, api key -- jobs can then be assigned an individual post template (i.e. json with placeholders for start and end time)